Flying with an artificial joint

 Flying is generally safe — however, for people after hip or knee replacement, two relevant medical aspects apply:

-1. Increased risk of thrombosis (VTE — venous thromboembolism): Surgery on the leg temporarily increases the risk of deep vein thrombosis (DVT) and pulmonary embolism.
-Prolonged sitting (e.g., on long-haul flights) further increases this risk.
+- Increased thrombosis risk (VTE — venous thromboembolism): Operations on the leg temporarily increase the risk for deep vein thromboses (DVT) and pulmonary embolisms.
+Prolonged sitting (e.g., on long‑haul flights) further increases this risk.
 Studies show a correlation between flight duration and VTE risk — longer flights mean higher risk.

-2. Wound healing, swelling, pain and mobility: Shortly after surgery, pain, swelling and limited mobility are relevant — flying can exacerbate these complaints or complicate aftercare.
-Modern minimally invasive surgeries often reduce pain and mobilization needs, facilitating early flying, but each patient is individual.
+- Wound healing, swelling, pain and mobility: Shortly after surgery, pain, swelling and limited mobility are relevant — flying can exacerbate these symptoms or make aftercare more difficult.
+Modern minimally invasive procedures often reduce pain and the need for mobilization, thus facilitating early flying, but each patient is individual.

 How long after a hip or knee replacement should you wait to fly — recommendations and evidence

-Important: There is no uniform international rule — recommendations vary widely between clinics, specialist societies, and studies.
-The available research shows a wide range of advice.
-A systematic review found that recommended waiting times for people without special thrombosis risk factors were between 14 and 180 days for short-haul flights and between 35 and 180 days for long-haul flights; the median was around 45 days for short-haul and 90 days for long-haul.
-This means: many experts recommend 6–12 weeks for short-haul and 12 weeks (or longer) for long-haul; others give more conservative timeframes.
+Important: There is no uniform international rule — the recommendations vary strongly between clinics, professional societies and studies.
+The available research shows a large range of recommendations.
+A systematic overview found that recommended waiting times for people without specific thrombosis risk factors between 14 and 180 days for short‑haul flights and between 35 and 180 days for long‑haul flights were; the median was about 45 days for short‑haul and 90 days for long‑haul.
+This means: many experts recommend 6–12 weeks for short‑haul and 12 weeks (or longer) for long‑haul; others give more conservative timeframes.

 Additional official/clinical notes:

-• The Royal College / NHS guidelines advise to avoid long flights for 4 weeks before and after surgery and to inform doctors about travel plans; for hip and knee prostheses, longer intervals (up to 12 weeks) are often recommended.
+- The Royal College / NHS information recommend long flights for 4 weeks before and after a surgery to avoid and to inform the doctors about travel plans; for hip and knee prostheses, longer intervals (up to 12 weeks) are often recommended.

 Practical, patient-friendly rules of thumb